2026-05-06 · 9 min read

 Customer support automation with high ticket volume - use GPT-4o mini or Gemini 2.5 Flash.
 Both deliver adequate response quality for tier-1 support at under $1.00 per million output tokens.
 A business handling 500,000 support messages per month at an average of 300 output tokens per message generates 150 million output tokens monthly.
 At GPT-4o standard pricing that is $1,500/month.
 At GPT-4o mini pricing it is $90/month.
 The quality difference for FAQ-style support is negligible.

 Code generation and agentic workflows fall squarely in GPT-4o territory for most teams.
 OpenAI's function calling reliability and tool use consistency score higher in third-party evals as of Q1 2026 compared to Claude 3.7 in agentic settings.
-For teams building automated workflows, I cover the full architecture decision framework in my mentoring program at AI Expert Academy, where we work through real production cost models for each API provider.
+For teams building multi-step automated workflows, the structured output and tool-calling reliability of GPT-4o reduces error recovery costs that would otherwise inflate total API spend.
+Learn more about building cost-efficient agentic systems through the structured curriculum at AI Expert Academy, where Bartosz Cruz covers vendor selection and production cost modeling across an 8-week program.

 Volume Discounts and Enterprise Negotiations